 The library welcomes the donation of books and other tangible materials for inclusion in our library’s collection.
 However, it should be understood that upon receipt the University becomes the owner of the material and, as such, reserves the right to determine its retention, location, cataloging treatment, and other considerations related to its use, maintenance, or removal.

-Individuals interested in making memorial donations or financial contributions to the library endowment should contact the University Advancement Office.
+Individuals interested in making memorial donations or financial contributions to the library endowment should contact the Office of the President.

 Making arrangements for the acceptance of gifts of books and other tangible items can be done by contacting the appropriate liaison librarian or the Library Director at 570-662-4689.

 Please be advised if you wish to claim a charitable deduction for income tax purposes of any gifts in kind, the donor is responsible for providing a detailed inventory of the gifts, with a request for an acknowledgment from the Director of the Library.
 No member of the Library staff will provide an appraisal.
 If the donor wishes to make a tax claim, the donor must determine the fair market value.
-For further information on charitable tax deductions to the University, please contact the University Advancement Office.
+For further information on charitable tax deductions to the University, please contact the Office of the President.